drakefys2019/labs/_projects/lab5/lab5.md

 1. ##### **Hedges in Harmony**
   - ##### What challenged your understanding of the rules and mechanics of the hedge-maze area?
-  - ##### How did you understanding of this area progressively change as you completed each hedge?
+  - ##### How did your understanding of this area progressively change as you completed each hedge?
   - ##### Discuss your understanding of each section of the hedges.
 What unique lesson does each section teach you?

 2. ##### **Panels and Platforms**